Sounds and Music

 If the source part/attachment already exists in a place, you can add a positional sound directly within Studio:

 - In the Explorer window, insert a new

 Soundobject as a child of the source object.

 - Select the new sound object and, in the Properties window, locate its SoundId property.
-Enter rbxassetid:// followed by a valid audio ID gathered in the Uploading Custom Audio section above, for instance rbxassetid://1847352423.
+Enter rbxassetid:// followed by a valid audio ID, for instance rbxassetid://1847352423.

 - Toggle its Playing property on (sounds do not play automatically, so you must explicitly tell them to start playing).

 Ambient environmental sounds like wind and thunder don’t need to be attached to a part because they come from all around the player.
-As such, these type of sounds can be played using the same scripts shown in Playing Music above.
+As such, these type of sounds can be played just like background music using the audio module above.

 GuiButton/Activated|Activated event listener for the button.

 - In StarterGui, add a new ScreenGui, then create a new TextButton within it.
 If you’re unfamiliar with buttons and their basic options, see